The Value Realization Collaborative with John Falk

 Move from principles to practice with structured implementation support:

-• Private workshop with Dr. Falk
+• Complete Foundation Series with Dr. John Falk (August-September)

-• Framework for community insights
+• Framework for community insights development and application

-By November, participating institutions will have:
+By May 2026, participating institutions will have:

 • Evidence-based insights into goals you're uniquely positioned to support